DejavuForensics/SVM/README.md

 So, the network may generalize well.
 This depends on choosing an appropriate \textit{kernel}.
 The best \textit{kernel} may be dependent on the problem to be solved.
 As a side effect, looking at different \textit{kernels} is costly.
 It requires cross-validation and different initial conditions.
 You may need to investigate different \textit{kernels}.
 A mismatched \textit{kernel} may cause bad results in the neural network.

 As a counter-example, look at the Linear \textit{kernel}.
 It was applied to the Sigmoid and Sine distributions shown in Fig. \ref{fig:ELM2} (a) and Fig. \ref{fig:ELM2} (b), respectively.

+### Follow the instructions:

+Parameters for using the SVM with optimised parameter study:

+-	-dataset: specifies the database path.
+By default, the _heart_scale_ and _bodyfat_scale_ databases are used for classification and regression respectively.

 ```
 python svmParameters.py